aegatlin/skooh/README.md

 1. It removes previously defined git hooks in preparation for updates.
 1. It scans your `package.json` for a top-level `"hooks"` block.
 1. It writes all valid hooks to `.git/hooks/`.
-For example, the above setup would result in `.git/hooks/pre-commit` with the following:
+For example, the above setup would result in a `.git/hooks/pre-commit` as follows:

    ```sh
    #!bin/sh